How Much Melatonin Is Too Much? Here’s the Ultimate Guide for Safe Use

 How Long Does it Take for Melatonin to Work?

 Melatonin reaches peak levels in the body about an hour after taking a typical dose of 1 to 5 mg.
 Experts often recommend timing melatonin intake at least 20 minutes to one hour before bedtime—not right at bedtime—so it’s sending your body those “time for bed” signals as you hit the sheets.
-Just remember: For conditions like DSPS, you want to take melatonin several hours before your desired bedtime (up to six hours before, as mentioned above by Dr. Rowley).
 If you are experiencing chronic sleeplessness or think you may have a condition like DSPS, talk to your physician about what may be best for you.

 When to Not Take Melatonin